vdotok/JS-chat/README.md

 ### Integrate SDK in your project:

-To setup audio/video call in your project please follow the detailed documentation here
+To setup chat sdk in your project please follow the detailed documentation here

 Click on this link -> <a href = "https://doc.vdotok.com/" target = "_blank"> https://doc.vdotok.com/</a>